-In the event, the Nazis bottled it (I’m pleased to say they usually did) but for me the evening developed a rhythm that would become all-too-familiar in the RAR days.
-You could summarise our evening under the headings Tension, Apprehension and Frustration.
+In the event, the Nazis bottled it (I’m pleased to say they usually did) but for me, the evening developed a rhythm that would become all-too-familiar in the RAR days.
+You could summarise our evening under the headings of Tension, Apprehension and Frustration.

 Then, as the gig inside was turning into a glorious celebration of anti-racist fun, courtesy of Carol Grimes and her band came frustration.
-Frustration that we had not been able to enjoy the evening and even more frustration that we had not been able to give the Nazis the fucking good hiding they certainly would have got.
+The frustration that we had not been able to enjoy the evening and even more frustrating that we had not been able to give the Nazis the fucking good hiding they certainly would have got.

 What came next for RAR

 – courtesy of Mike Symonds, who compiled a far more comprehensive timeline of RAR’s history for the book.

 – May 1977, the National Front and National Party attract a large following in local elections in London, Leicester and Blackburn.

 – November 1977, launch of the Anti-Nazi League.

 – April 1978, massive RAR/ANL festival in Victoria Park, when 80,000 attendees marched from Trafalgar Square to Vicky Park, in support of threatened East End communities, to see X-Ray Spex, The Tom Robinson Band and The Clash.
 A life and political changing moment for many there.